fengjixuchui/hardware-village/usb/README.md

 #### Demos

 0. Sniffing with usbmon already demoed in part 1.
+1. Sniffing with a logic analyzer already demoed in part 1.
-1. Sniffing USB with USBProxy on BeagleBone Black.
+2. Sniffing USB with USBProxy on BeagleBone Black.
-2. Sniffing USB with USBProxy 'Nouveau' with Facedancer21.
+3. Sniffing USB with USBProxy 'Nouveau' with Facedancer21.
-3. USB MitM with two Facedacer21 boards (if we get the 2nd Facedancer21 to work).
+4. USB MitM with two Facedacer21 boards.